-As a result of stigma, individuals often hide their addictions from their families and friends, even though negative impact on the family has already occurred.
-Hiding the addiction, or the often-occurring shame that surrounds addiction in general, can create a barrier between the individual and important addiction treatment that may be beneficial.
+As a result of stigma, individuals often hide their addictions from their families and friends, even though the negative impact on the family has already occurred.
+Hiding the addiction, or the often-occurring shame that surrounds addiction, in general, can create a barrier between the individual and important addiction treatment that may be beneficial.
 In addition, the same financial and emotional constraints that presented issues impacting the addiction itself can also serve as a barrier to treatment.

 Others in the community may react negatively to addiction.
 In fact, a survey conducted by a treatment center revealed that most people do not believe that addiction and dependence can happen to anyone; rather, 76% of respondents believed that addiction happened by choice.
 When the community notices the effects of addiction on the individual and the family, they may assume the individual wanted the situation to happen.
 This stigma provides a further barrier to treatment.